SURFING IN ANCIENT HAWAII

 58 I'i 1959:6.

 59 Note 1.
-First listing refers to the geographical location of the surf.
+First listing refers to the geographical location of the surf.2.
+Second, italicised listing is the particular name of the surf, if known.

 3. Right hand column is the reference for the surf.